ddvika/SEM_segmentation/README.md

 ## Guideline

-in "lib" folder you can find all the necessary metrics, plot functions and defined models in "custom_unet" and "custom_segnet" .py files;
+in "lib" folder you can find all the necessary metrics, plot functions and defined models in "custom_modelname" .py files;

 in "preprocessing" you can find all notebooks, connected with data processing and fixing pattern error in the QEMSCAN dataset;